Frequently Asked Questions

 Are there any hidden costs?

 No. Our costs include all that is needed to get the book published and into stores.
-The only thing we may have to charge extra for is anything additional, like extra finishes (e.g. embossing) or shipping to multiple destinations or non-metro areas.
+You are responsible for the additional cost of an illustrator.
+The only thing we may have to charge extra for is anything additional, like extra finishes (e.g. embossing).

 How is payment processed?